mailcow/mailcow-dockerized-docs/docs/firststeps-ssl.md

 For each domain you add, it will try to resolve autodiscover.ADDED_MAIL_DOMAIN and autoconfig.ADDED_MAIL_DOMAIN to your servers IPv4 address.
 If it succeeds, these names will be added as SANs to the certificate request.

+You can skip the IP verification by adding SKIP_IP_CHECK=y to mailcow.conf (no quotes).
+Be warned that a misconfiguration will get you ratelimited by Let's Encrypt!
+This is primarily useful for multi-IP setups where the IP check would return the incorrect source IP.
+Due to using dynamic IPs for acme-mailcow, source NAT is not consistent over restarts.

 You could add an A record for "autodiscover" but omit "autoconfig", the client will only validate "autodiscover" and skip "autoconfig" then.

 For every domain you remove, the certificate will be moved and a new certificate will be requested.
 It is not possible to keep domains in a certificate, when we are not able validate the challenge for those.